shallinan1/membership-inference/data/README.md

 This is the TULU v1 instruction-following dataset.

 #### Recreating the Dataset
-These are the steps to dwnload, reformat, and generate the processed dataset,
+These are the steps to download, reformat, and generate the processed dataset,

 ##### Prerequisites